 The Hoth Cost

-The Hoth is a far more premium content outsourcing service.
-This is what I use for any major affiliate websites I have.
+The Hoth claims to be a far more premium content outsourcing service.
+I have testing out using their content for my major affiliate websites.
 One, 500 word article is $40 and a 1000 word article is $70.
 Although these prices are quite high, you can buy in bulk to lower overall costs.
 For 8, 500 word articles you pay $240 total, which makes the articles $30 each.

 Hopefully by now you have a better idea on how to outsource content.
 Overall, outsourcing content depends on your personal needs and budget.
 Your budget is a huge factor in the quality of outsourcing you will experience.
 That being said, you can get great content for cheap, it just might take a bit longer or be a bit more frustrating.
 Another option is to hire a friend or University/College student to do some writing for you at a budgeted cost.